FAQs

 A Cancer Signal Detected test result is not a cancer diagnosis and requires follow-up diagnostic testing which may include lab work or imaging ordered by your healthcare provider to confirm cancer.
 GRAIL also offers patients and providers additional support and resources if needed to help guide next steps.

 All results are automatically shared with the provider who ordered the test.
-If you would like us to fax your results to an additional healthcare provider, please contact Customer Service by filling out a support request or calling 833−694−2553 to receive instructions on how to complete a results release form.
+If you would like us to fax your result to an additional healthcare provider, contact GRAIL Customer Service and complete the online form on the Contact Us web page or call (833) 694‑2553 to receive instructions on how to complete a results release form.

 Have more questions?